 5 Ways Set the Stage for Successful Goal Setting and Achievement

 Goal setting can be one of the most difficult processes you undertake in your small business.
-The main reason for this is because successful goal setting and long-term goal achievement requires a great deal of time and consistent effort.
+The main reason for this is because successful goal setting and long-term goal achievement require a great deal of time and consistent effort.
 In addition, there are a lot of factors that come into play when determining success or failure when it comes to goals.

 Along with brainstorming potential targets, creating SMART goals, setting up a system for tracking progress, and consistently taking small steps, there are a few things you can do that will create a strong foundation for success.
 Taking the time to work on the items listed below will help reduce the challenges that come with tackling your biggest goals and push you closer to success every day.